Breast Reconstruction Procedures At The Institute for Advanced Reconstruction

-In lieu of the celebration of the first ever National Breast Reconstruction Awareness Day (BRA Day USA) on October 17, 2012, and of Breast Cancer Awareness Month, The Institute for Advanced Reconstruction and The Plastic Surgery Center want to highlight the innovative techniques they use on their many breast reconstruction patients.
+In lieu of the celebration of the first-ever National Breast Reconstruction Awareness Day (BRA Day USA) on October 17, 2012, and of Breast Cancer Awareness Month, The Institute for Advanced Reconstruction and The Plastic Surgery Center want to highlight the innovative techniques they use on their many breast reconstruction patients.

-Our website (linked above) explains the innovative procedures we perform: among them pedicled TRAM Flap, Free TRAM Flap, DIEP Flap, Tissue Expansion, Latissimus Flap (and innovative treatment for Lymphedema).
+Our website (linked above) explains the innovative procedures we perform: among them, pedicled TRAM Flap, Free TRAM Flap, DIEP Flap, Tissue Expansion, Latissimus Flap (and innovative treatment for Lymphedema).

 Here is an explanation of some of the other cutting-edge procedures we perform:

 Nipple-sparing mastectomy reconstruction – This procedure refers to reconstructing the breast when a mastectomy is performed that spares the nipple and areola.
-Saving the nipple and areola is based upon the specifics of the underlying tumor, and is at the discretion of the breast surgeon.
+Saving the nipple and areola is based on the specifics of the underlying tumor, and is at the discretion of the breast surgeon.

 Women who had small tumors or have undergone total prophylactic mastectomy may be good candidates for this type of procedure.